FunkyE9th/My-LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

-9. Next go into the build directory edit the kernel
+9. Next go into the build directory and edit the kernel

    ```
    cd ../build-imx8p-wayland